 South Africa's SPAR reports 8.8% rise in FY earnings

-JOHANNESBURG, Nov 18 (Reuters) - South Africa's SPAR Group SPPJ.J reported on Wednesday an 8.8% increase in full-year earnings, supported by strong demand for groceries during the lockdown period.
+JOHANNESBURG, Nov 18 (Reuters) - South Africa's SPAR Group SPPJ.J reported on Wednesday an increase of 8.8% in full-year earnings, supported by strong demand for groceries during the coronavirus lockdown period.

 The grocery chain and wholesaler, which also sells building materials and medicine, said normalised diluted headline earnings per share (HEPS) rose to 1,262.6 cents in the year to Sept.
 30 from 1,160.6 cents a year earlier.